senjuns/senjuns/wiki/BEST_PRACTICES.md

 ### GitHub Pull Request

-If you followed the instructions from [code workflow](#code-workflow) you have now created a remote branch which is ready to be used as Pull Request (PR).
+If you followed the instructions from [code workflow](#code-workflow) you have now created a remote branch which is ready to be used as a Pull Request (PR).

-To create the PR in GitHub go to the project root dir e.g. https://github.com/senjun-teams/senjun-teams .
+To create the PR in GitHub go to the project root dir like https://github.com/senjun-teams/senjun-teams .
 Normally GitHub should already suggest you to create a PR.
-If not go to Pull Requests and create your PR there.
+If not, go to Pull Requests and create your PR there.

 For the **Title** of the PR try to be similar to your commit / commits for example: